ahmetozlu/color_recognition/README.md

 ---
 **What does this program do?**
 1. **Feature Extraction:** Perform feature extraction for getting the R, G, B Color Histogram values of [training images](https://github.com/ahmetozlu/color_classifier/tree/master/src/training_dataset)
-2. **Training K-Nearest Neighbor Classifier:** Train KNN classifier by R, G, B Color Histogram values
+2. **Training K-Nearest Neighbors Classifier:** Train KNN classifier by R, G, B Color Histogram values
 3. **Classifying by Trained KNN:** Read Web Cam frame by frame, perform feature extraction on each frame and then classify the mean color of it by trained KNN classifier.
 ---